 On June 27, 1959, a referendum asked residents of Hawaiʻi to vote on the statehood bill; 94.3% voted in favor of statehood and 5.7% opposed it.

-On August 21, 1959, Hawaii became the 50th state to join the United States, marking its official inclusion into the union.
+On August 21, 1959, Hawaii became the most recent state to join the United States.

 It was with statehood in 1959 that the Hawaii tourism industry began to grow.

-Since statehood in 1959, tourism has been the largest industry, contributing 24.3% of the gross state product (GSP) in 1997, despite efforts to diversify.
+Since statehood in 1959, tourism has been the largest industry in Hawaii.

-Since gaining statehood and participating in its first election in 1960, Hawaii has mostly supported Democrats.
+Since gaining statehood and participating in its first election in 1960, Hawaii has supported Democrats in almost all presidential elections.

 The Hawaii Islanders, a Triple-A minor league baseball team, played at the Pacific Coast League from 1961 to 1987.

-In 1964, favorite son candidate senator Hiram Fong of Hawaii sought the Republican presidential nomination.
+In 1964, Senator Hiram Fong of Hawaii sought the Republican presidential nomination.

-In 1965, the second wave of Korean immigration to Hawaiʻi began after President Lyndon B. Johnson signed the Immigration and Nationality Act of 1965.
+In 1965, the second wave of Korean immigration to Hawaiʻi began after President Lyndon B. Johnson signed the Immigration and Nationality Act.

 In 1970, the Census Bureau reported Hawaii's population was 38.8% white and 57.7% Asian and Pacific Islander.